NOTE: This Code was approved in April of 2019.

 For the purposes of the Code, the following terms have these specific meanings:

 Children – Individuals for whom consent to participate in research must be obtained from a parent or legal guardian.
 Definitions of the age of a child vary substantially and are set by national laws and self-regulatory codes.
 In the U.S., a child is defined as being age 12 and under.
-In the absence of a national definition, a child is defined as being age 12 and under and a “young person” as age 13 to 17.
+In the EU, a child is defined as being age 16 and under with derogations permitted for member states to set different age definitions.
+In the absence of a definition in a country, a child is defined as being age 12 and under where consent by a parent or legal guardian required and a “young person” as age 13 to 17.

 Client – Any individual, organization, department or division, internal or external that requests, commissions or subscribes to all or any part of a research project.

-Consent – Voluntary and informed agreement by a person for participation in research and/or the collection and processing of their personally identifiable information or "PII."
+Consent – Voluntary, informed agreement by a person for participation in research and/or the collection and processing of their personally identifiable information (PII).
 This consent is based upon the data subject having been provided with clear information about the nature and purpose of the data being collected or used, with whom it will be shared and how it will be used.
 Depending on applicable law and regulation, particularly with consent for children or other vulnerable individuals, such consent may need to be verifiable.

 Corporate researcher – An individual or department in a company or organization that commissions or carries out research or acts as a consultant on research that is for internal use by that company or organization.

-Data analytics – The process of examining data sets to uncover hidden patterns, unknown correlations, trends, preferences and other useful information for research purposes.
+Data analytics – The process of examining data sets to uncover hidden patterns, unknown correlations, trends, preferences and other useful information that can be used to describe, understand, influence and predict behaviors.
 Data analytics also includes data integration, which is the process of integrating data from different sources.

 Data subject – Anyone from whom data, which may include PII, are collected or used for research purposes.
 In cases where the data subject actively engages in research, a data subject may also be referred to as a research participant.